hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 }
 ```

-All of these methods closely resemble those found in the existing `Repository` abstractions from Micronaut Data or Spring Data, making them intuitive and straightforward to use.
+These methods mirror the familiar patterns from Micronaut Data and Spring Data `Repository` abstractions, so you can use them naturally and intuitively in your code.

-> [!NOTE]
-> Jakarta Data uses 1-based pagination, so page numbers start at 1 instead of 0.
+For example, invoking a repository method looks just like a regular Java call:

 ```java
 customerRepository.findByAddressCityLike("New%", PageRequest.of(1, 10, true));
 ```

+> [!NOTE]
+> Jakarta Data uses 1-based pagination, so page numbers start at 1 instead of 0.

 Another compelling aspect of Jakarta Data is its support for lifecycle-based methods that automatically infer the entity type from method parameters or return types.
 This allows you to define flexible, free-form interfaces for performing simple CRUD operations on your entities, without being tied to a specific repository abstraction.